 This is a serious issue, especially in long-distance relationships.
 This is a feeling that can make anyone feel inadequate or worthless.
 Lack of communication and physical closure or intimacy in long-distance relationships can make couples anxious or restless.

-It might also lead to questioning the integrity of each other or judging each other.
+It might also lead to questioning each other’s integrity or judging each other.
 Couples even end up begging for reassurance, and the lack of trust leads to serious issues.

 9. Jealousy